Stuart Carrington

-Stuart Carrington (born 14 May 1990) is an English former professional snooker player.
+Stuart Carrington (born 14 May 1990) is an English professional snooker player.
 He practises frequently with Steven Hallworth and Ian Glover in Grimsby.

 In May 2011, Carrington qualified for the 2011–12 professional Main Tour as one of four semi-finalists from the third and final 2011 Q School event.

 Career

 Debut season

 Carrington won just two matches during the 2011/2012 season.
 He finished the season without a world ranking and would not play on the main tour in the 2012–13 season.

 2012/2013 season

 Carrington played in eight out of twelve PTC events during the 2012–13 season, with his best results being last 32 defeat at the 2012 Scottish Open earned him a place in the EBSA Qualifying Tour Play-offs.
 At the event Carrington beat Jeff Cundy 4–2 and Adam Wicheard 4–0 to claim a place back on the snooker tour for the 2013–14 season and 2014–15 season.